 Head to Production > New Bill of Materials and choose the product (finished good or subassembly) you want to produce.
 Create its Bill of Materials, by including the needed components together with their quantity.

 It is time now to create a Production Order.
-Click on Product > New Order and fill in the location in which you will be carrying out the production process, together with other information such as the quantity.
+Click on Production > New Order and fill in the location in which you will be carrying out the production process, together with other information such as the quantity.

 Once you create it, you will see a workflow.
 The Production Order might be Approved, In Process, Completed or Closed.